YummyAmy/YummyAmy/README.md

 📉 Looking to collaborate with other data scientists on **AI models and projections**.

-💬 Ask me about **Excel, Tableau visualizations, MySQL data management, statistical analysis with SPSS, and Python-based EDAs**.
+💬 Ask me about **Excel, Tableau visualizations, MySQL data management, statistical analysis with SPSS, and EDA in Python**

 ⚡ Fun fact: I have an [Etsy shop](https://omomodesigns.etsy.com)